Top 10 · AK

 - Prosthodontists in AlaskaCrowns, bridges, dentures, and full restorations.

-Oral & Maxillofacial Surgeons in Alaska: questions
+Oral And Maxillofacial Surgeons in Alaska: questions

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 10 listed, 10 are Medicare-enrolled and 0 practice in a dental shortage area.
-We do not accept payment for placement.Do oral & maxillofacial surgeons in Alaska accept Medicaid?
+We do not accept payment for placement.Do oral and maxillofacial surgeons in Alaska accept Medicaid?

 Impacted wisdom teeth that need surgical removal; Dental implant placement, especially with bone grafting; Jaw fractures or facial trauma.